Zepbound-Branded Tirzepatide Treatment Plan

 • After you’ve received medical care for your symptoms, please contact your Ro-affililated provider to let them know what happened.

-Contact your Ro-affiliated provider and all of your healthcare providers if you experience any new symptoms after beginning your GLP-1 or GIP/GLP-1 treatment.
+Contact your Ro-affiliated provider and your personal healthcare provider if you experience any new symptoms after beginning your GLP-1 treatment.
 If you have any serious signs or symptoms like, but not limited to, blood in your stool, severe diarrhea, fainting, or severe abdominal pain, please seek out emergency medical treatment.

 (A) WARNING: RAPID WEIGHT LOSS MAY CAUSE SERIOUS HEALTH PROBLEMS.
 RAPID WEIGHT LOSS IS WEIGHT LOSS OF MORE THAN 1.5 POUNDS TO 2 POUNDS PER WEEK OR WEIGHT LOSS OF MORE THAN 1 PERCENT OF BODY WEIGHT PER WEEK AFTER THE SECOND WEEK OF PARTICIPATION IN A WEIGHT-LOSS PROGRAM.